lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 The guide below will explain many tips and tricks regarding overclocking, but it is designed for advanced LSDj users who are confident in normal LSDj operation and seek to get out more out of it.

-**Warning**: Even though my guide should help you with your OC experience, keep in mind that developer doens't support this technique, and might not be able to help you in case song-breaking glitch happens (though my experience has been very stable with this overclocking, putting the word of caution out)
+**Warning**: Even though my guide is there to help you with your OC experience, keep in mind that developer doens't support this technique, and might not be able to help you in case a song-breaking glitch happens!
+(though my experience has been very stable with this overclocking, putting the word of caution out)

 *Another note: all notes below were observed while using BGB emulator on Windows.